EGI-Federation/documentation/content/providers/datahub/oneprovider/_index.md

 ![image](add-support-oneprovider.png)

-You should then select on the page the tab : `Deploy your own provider` and there you will have just to copy the command having already the correct parameters for the OneZone to use ( Datahub.egi.eu ) and the space to join.
+You should then select on the page the tab: `Deploy your own provider` and there you will have just to copy the command having already the correct parameters for the OneZone to use (datahub.egi.eu) and the space to join.

 ![image](onedatify-oneprovider.png)

 ### Run the command on the host